 If you have already registered and set up your account, you can log on to the Bots Admin Console directly from the Kore.ai Bot Store.
 After you sign on to the Bot Store using your Kore.ai account, you can click Bots Admin Console on your user menu as shown in the following illustration.

-Kore.ai applies an added level of security and time’s out the Bot admin session every 15 mins.
-If your Bots Admin Console session is idle for more than 15 minutes, your session is automatically terminated.
-In this scenario, you will be asked to sign-in again and will be taken to your account bot admin console.
+Kore.ai applies an added level of security and as such the Bot admin session times out after 15 mins of idle time.
+In such scenarips, you will be will be taken to your account bot admin console and asked to sign-in again.

 As a Bots Admin, you can enroll users, selectively add users as managed users, manage admin and custom roles, define security settings, and manage bots in your company.
 The following illustration is an example of the Bots Admin Console with the Dashboard page displayed.
 Refer here for more on Dashboard.

 What Should I Do First?

-If this is your first time using the Bots Admin Console, at this point, you really should start inviting and adding users to join Kore.ai for your company.
+When you first start using the Kore.ai Bots plaform, using the Bots Admin Console, you should start inviting and adding users to join Kore.ai Bots platform for your company.

 - Invite Bob to join Kore.ai by sending him an invite to join Kore.ai.

 - Bob enrolls in Kore.ai using the link you sent in the invite.
-At the link URL for Kore.ai, Bob signs up and provides a password and other user info for his account.
+Using this link, Bob signs up and provides a password and other user info for his account.

 - Once the sign-up process is complete, you can assign him to one or more bots.

 How Do I Do It?

-The following sections describe how to complete the three steps to add a new user, in this case, Bob, as a user in the Bots Admin Console.
+The following sections describe how to achieve the above-mentioned steps from the Bots Admin Console.